 - Place over medium heat, and cook until very thick, whisking constantly.
 This can take up to 15 minutes — be patient!
 You need to heat the filling gradually, stirring constantly, so that it doesn't become lumpy.

-- Remove from heat.
-Stir in peanut butter (if using) and vanilla.
+- Stir in peanut butter (if using) and vanilla.
 Stir in sliced bananas and pour into prepared pie crust.

 - Cover and refrigerate until chilled and set, at least 4 hours or overnight.
 Top with whipped cream and serve.